Meno Martha International Menopause Directory

 What factors put people at the highest risk for BMS?

-In Burning Mouth Syndrome: Why Doctors Sometimes Fight It’s Fire With Fire, dated 10 July 2023, the Mayo Clinic explain:
+In Burning Mouth Syndrome: Why Doctors Sometimes Fight It’s Fire With Fire the (United States) Mayo Clinic explain:

 “Factors that put people at the highest risk for burning mouth include being female, perimenopausal or postmenopausal, over 50 and smoking.
 Secondary factors that can raise risk include recent illness; medical conditions such as fibromyalgia, Parkinson’s disease, autoimmune diseases and neuropathy; dental work; food allergies; some medicines; and stress, anxiety, depression and traumatic life events”.6